AN IDEA OF IMPROVISATION AS ADAGIO FOR VIOLIN AND VIOLA

 navel orange—

-in a still life.
+of a still life.

-And yet not a ‘sound’
+And yet not

 connecting two bodies

-of water below
+of water under

 a duvet of darkness

-or as waves
+or not signed waves

-red carnation lips
+from red carnation lips

-making the leaps
+making the troubled leaps

-of a ghazal
+of a ghazal into the sea

 of a secret which